Vereyon/FlashMessage/README.md

 return RedirectToLocal(returnUrl);
 ```

-Different types of messages can be scheduled using different static methods on the FlashMessage object:
+Different types of messages can be scheduled using different methods on the IFlashMessage interface:

 ```C#
 FlashMessage.Info("Your informational message");